Adam DeVine: Career

 Devine has appeared in the SimCity video game trailers as The Mayor.
 Devine is the voice artist for the character Pizza Steve in the Cartoon Network animated series Uncle Grandpa, which premiered on September 2, 2013.
-He stars in his own Comedy Central series, Adam Devine's House Party, which debuted in October 2013.
-He appears in a recurring role in seasons 5, 6 and 7 of the ABC network sitcom Modern Family as Andy, the Pritchett family's nanny.
+He starred in his own Comedy Central series, Adam Devine's House Party, which debuted in October 2013 and ended in May 2016 after 3 seasons.
+He appeared in a recurring role of the Pritchett family's new nanny, Andy, in seasons 5, 6, and 7 of the ABC network sitcom Modern Family.
 In 2015, he performed in a supporting role, playing Kurt, in the slasher film The Final Girls.
 In 2016, he starred alongside Zac Efron, playing brothers, in the comedy film Mike and Dave Need Wedding Dates.
 Devine made a cameo appearance in the video for the 2016 Blink-182 song "She's Out of Her Mind".

 In 2016, Devine was cast as the lead of Walt Disney Pictures family-film Magic Camp, alongside Jeffrey Tambor and Gillian Jacobs.
 Devine plays Andy Duckerman, a failed magician who goes back to the camp of his youth to mentor a rag-tag bunch of magicians.
 Principal photography began in January 2017 around Los Angeles.
 The film was released on August 14, 2020.

 In 2018, Devine played the lead, Noah Ashby, in the romantic comedy When We First Met, which he co-wrote.
 That same year, Devine, Anderson, and Holm starred in the film Game Over, Man!, with Newacheck directing and Newacheck and Seth Rogen among its producers.
 On August 18, 2019, Devine debuted as Kelvin Gemstone in the HBO comedy television series The Righteous Gemstones.
 Created by Danny McBride, the series follows a dysfunctional world-famous family of televangelists.
 In September 2019, HBO renewed the series for a second season.

 In 2019, Devine starred alongside Rebel Wilson and Liam Hemsworth in the romantic comedy/parody Isn't It Romantic.
 The film marked the fourth time that Devine and Wilson have played love interests, after Workaholics, Pitch Perfect and Pitch Perfect 2.

 It was announced on July 13, 2019, at San Diego Comic-Con that Devine and Anderson would executive produce and provide voices for the animated adaptation of Gilbert Shelton's underground comic book The Fabulous Furry Freak Brothers.

-On December 16, 2020, it was announced that Devine would be on The Price Is Right at Night that aired on January 13, 2021.